 How to Become an HVAC Technician

-Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be in big demand as equipment grows in complexity and functionality.
+Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be especially useful as equipment becomes more technologically advanced.

-Another benefit of working in HVAC is little to no student debt.
+Another key perk of working in HVAC is next to no student debt.

-According to Midwest Technical Institute, enrolling in a technical or trade school generally costs approximately $15,000.
-A community college is usually around $5,000 per year.
-With a more conventional education, the average student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, signing up for classes at a technical or trade school typically costs around $15,000.
+A community college is usually around $5,000 every year.
+In comparison, the average student debt for a bachelor’s degree is $25,921.

-A Daily Schedule as an HVAC Technician
+Your Day-to-Day Schedule as an HVAC Technician

 As a technician, you’ll respond to different locations for repair, maintenance or installation work.
-Certain jobs may require more time than others, so the number of calls each day can fluctuate.
+Some jobs may need more time and resources than others, so the number of calls each day can fluctuate.

 In addition to owning your own business, there are several other ways to advance your career.
 These include: